clockworkscorpion/summitfrontend/README.md

 Flutter frontend for Summit News App

 SummIt News was designed as a "Tiktok" for news.
-The frontend for this app was built on Flutter for both Android and iOS, and uses http requests to directly read from a Postgres Database containing filtered news articles sorted by relevance.
+The frontend for this app was built on Flutter for both Android and iOS, and uses http requests to directly read from a Firebase RTDB Database containing filtered news articles sorted by relevance.

 For more information about SummIt News, check out this link --> https://summitup.github.io/